Sophie Calle: 2010s

 In 2012, Calle's The Address Book was published for the first time in its entirety.
 In 2015, Suite Vénitienne was redesigned and republished.

+In 2014, Calle's work Rachel, Monique was displayed at the Episcopal Church of Heavenly Rest in New York City.
+It involved video Calle took of her mother, Monique Sindler, on her deathbed, as well as excerpts of her diary, read by actress Kim Cattrall.
+Calle took her mother's portrait and jewelry and buried them at the North Pole.
+Portraits of her doing so were also on exhibition.
+In 2017, Calle was commissioned to create a public artwork for Green-Wood Cemetery in Brooklyn, Here Lie the Secrets of the Visitors of Green-Wood Cemetery.
+The piece will remain in the cemetery for 25 years.
+In 2017–2018, Calle had a public art installation at Musée de la Chasse et de la Nature (the Museum of Hunting and Nature) in Paris.

+2020s

+Calle's work was featured in a site-specific installation occupying four floors in the Musée Picasso in 2023.
+Another retrospective, called "Sophie Calle: Overshare", opened in 2024 at the Walker Art Center in Minneapolis with plans to travel to the Orange County Museum of Art.

+The Minneapolis exhibit debuted Calle’s project “On the Hunt”, which quotes dating ads from a French hunting magazine from 1895 to 2019, during which the men’s concerns shifted from the virginity of their prospective partners to their physical appearance.
+Alongside these quotes are images of hunted animals and hunting towers.

 Critical analysis

 Christine Macel described Calle's work as a rejection of the Poststructuralist notion of the "death of the author" by working as a "first-person artist" who incorporates her life into her works and, in a way, redefines the idea of the author.

 Angelique Chrisafis, writing in The Guardian, called her "the Marcel Duchamp of emotional dirty laundry".
 She was among the names in Blake Gopnik's 2011 list "The 10 Most Important Artists of Today", with Gopnik arguing, "It is the unartiness of Calle's work—its refusal to fit any of the standard pigeonholes, or over anyone's sofa—that makes it deserve space in museums."

+In 2024, curator Henriette Huldisch noted that Calle's work devised scenarios relevant to how people "perform themselves in our current social media landscape", asking rhetorically, "Is she the original oversharer?"

 Publications

 Books

 Significant contributions by other authors are noted.